UDITHA1988/Java-Projects/README.md

 # Java-Projects

 Here, the repository includes three java projects built by myself.
-One is an implimentatation of breadth first search algorithm, another a gui built using java swing package, and a simple game where a human player can play with the computer.
+One is an implimentation of breadth first search algorithm, another a gui built using java swing package, and a simple game where a human player can play with the computer.

 1.PATH FINDER
 Uses breadth first search algorithm to find the shortest path through a maze.
 The starting point and the ending points can be changed.
-In the program, it uses two parrelal queues to store row numberand column number.
+In the program, it uses two parrelal queues to store row number and column number.
 And finally prints the shortest path.

 2. SIMPLE GUI
 The gui is built using the java swing package.
 It represents a simple Log-in interface, but with set values.